Line 5 Eglinton

-Line 5 Eglinton, also known as the Eglinton Crosstown LRT or the Crosstown, is a future light rail transit line in Toronto, Ontario, Canada, part of the Toronto subway system.
-Owned by Metrolinx and operated by the Toronto Transit Commission (TTC), the line was conceived in 2007 during the administration of Toronto mayor David Miller as part of Transit City, a large-scale transit expansion plan that included several light rail lines proposed across the city.
-While the plan was later dropped by successive municipal governments, only the Eglinton Crosstown LRT received support and funding from the Government of Ontario under premier Kathleen Wynne.
+Line 5 Eglinton, also known as the Eglinton Crosstown LRT or the Crosstown, is a light rail transit line in Toronto, Ontario, Canada.
+Operated by the Toronto Transit Commission (TTC) as part of the Toronto subway, it has 25 stations and is 19 km long.
+Service on the line began on February 8, 2026, as part of a phased opening.
+It uses standard gauge rather than the broad Toronto gauge used by the three older heavy rail subway lines.

+The line was conceived in 2007 during the administration of Toronto mayor David Miller as part of Transit City, a large-scale transit expansion plan that included several light rail lines proposed across the city.
+While the plan was later dropped by successive municipal governments, only the Eglinton Crosstown LRT received support and funding from the Government of Ontario under Premier Kathleen Wynne.